 Spherical Astronomy, including instruments, and will give a course of six lectures on the Precession of the Equinoxes, including the Lunar Physical Libration.
 The Observatory is opened on Monday and Tuesday evenings during the term to members of the University who desire to obtain instrumental practice.
 In his annual report to the Board of Visitors the Professor gives an account of the work carried on during the past year at the Observatory.
 The long series of observations in reference to the Inequalities in the Moon's Rotation are now finished, and the results will be shortly published.
-The calculations were brought to a successful issue during the Long Vacation, and afford a general confirmation of the investigations of Bouvard, Nicollet, and Wichmann, and establish the existence of small but sensible inequalities in the moon's rotation.
-Careful measurements have also been made by Mr. Plummer of the relative positions of forty stars in the Pleiades, and Mr. Jenkins has measured the relative co-ordinates of 250 stars in the cluster 39 Messier.
+The calculations were brought to a successful issue during the Long Vacation, and afford a general confirmation of the investigations of Bouvard, Nicollet, and Wichmann, and establish the existence of small but sensible inequalities in the Pleiades, and Mr. Jenkins has measured the relative co-ordinates of 250 stars in the cluster 39 Messier.
 Careful observations have also been made of the component stars of $\xi$ Ursæ Majoris and 70 Ophiuchi.
-With regard to the instruments the Professor writes:-
+With regard to the instruments the Professor writes :-

-regard to the instruments the Professor writes:-

-"The large refractor has been thoroughly examined and cleaned by Mr. Grubb, the artist who constructed it.
+regard to the instruments the Professor writes :--"The large refractor has been thoroughly examined and cleaned by Mr. Grubb, the artist who constructed it.
 This at present is in an efficient working condition in every respect.
 From our own resources we have thoroughly overhauled the De La Rue Reflector, and it also is in excellent condition.
-It is fortunate for the University that both these instruments pass from time to time under the experienced and critical eye of Dr. De La Rue's metallic speculum was replaced by an excellent silvered glass mirror, executed by Mr. With; the newer mirror possessed the greater capacity of the two, in point of brilliancy of reflected light, but was not deemed quite equal to Dr. De La Rue's in point of definition; we have therefore returned to the use of the original speculum.
+It is fortunate for the University that both these instruments pass from time to time under the experienced and critical eye of Dr. De La Rue himself.
+For a time Dr. De La Rue's metallic speculum was replaced by an excellent silvered glass mirror, executed by Mr. With; the newer mirror possessed the greater capacity of the two, in point of brilliancy of reflected light, but was not deemed quite equal to Dr. De La Rue's in point of definition ; we have therefore returned to the use of the original speculum.

-"In order to carry out a new and important series of astronomical observations I soon found that the use of a chronograph was indispensable; accordingly I have, in conjunction with Mr. Grubb, devised a very inexpensive but practically efficient form of that instrument.
-The total cost of this instrument, together with a corresponding and necessary addition to the mechanism of the sidereal clock, has not exceeded 10.
+"" In order to carry out a new and important series of astronomical observations I soon found that the use of a chronograph was indispensable; accordingly I have, in conjunction with Mr. Grubb, devised a very inexpensive but practically efficient form of that instrument.
+The total cost of this instrument, together with a corresponding and necessary addition to the mechanism of the sidereal clock, has not exceeded IO/.
 I am told on the best authority that this form of the chronograph will henceforth prove a desirable adjunct in other observatories.